michielvha/zsh-readline/README.md

 ## Usage

-1. Start typing a command
+1. Start typing a command - matching history entries appear below your command line
-2. Matching history entries appear below your command line
+2. Use ↑/↓ arrow keys to navigate the list
-3. Use ↑/↓ arrow keys to navigate the list
+3. Press Enter to select a prediction (or just continue typing)
-4. Press Enter to select a prediction (or just continue typing)
+4. The list automatically clears when you submit the command

-5. The list automatically clears when you submit the command
+See [QUICKSTART.md](QUICKSTART.md) for a quick example.

 ## How It Works